ChloeL-E/msp3-trailfinders/TESTING.md

     * Spent some time on a bug which initially appeared to be preventing data rendering on the site when trying to add a category.
 I had looked into the python route add_category and also the catgeory model and could not find where the bug was originating.
 I found that the form data was not updating to the database at all.
 A sqlalchemy error informed me that the username input had a null value and therefore violated the not-null contraint within the model.
 I found an article on [Reddit](https://www.reddit.com/r/PostgreSQL/comments/gx6mhj/sqlalchemyexcintegrityerror/) which was helpful and [W3Schools](https://www.w3schools.com/html/html_form_elements.asp) as I realised it was a very simple error in the html- the form input did not have an action attribute.
 I used jinja template to direct the form to the correct filepath and the bug was fixed.

     * When using flask within the templates for my_hikes.html and index.html- trying to hide the 'edit' and 'delete' buttons to users who had not creates the hike post.
 I had writted {% if session.user == hike.user_id %} but after some troubleshooting using [Stack Overflow](https://stackoverflow.com/questions/17661829/how-to-compare-string-and-integer-in-python) and [codecademy](https://www.codecademy.com/learn/flask-introduction-to-python/modules/learn-python3-control-flow/cheatsheet), I realised that I was trying to check equality between an integer and a string, hence this not working.
-I defined a new variable within the login function "session['user_id'] = existing_user.id" to get the session user id rather than the username.
-This meant that when writing {% if session['user_id'] == hike.user_id %} it was now checking for equality in two integers.
+I defined a new variable within the login function `session['user_id'] = existing_user.id` to get the session user id rather than the username.
+This meant that when writing `{% if session['user_id'] == hike.user_id %}` it was now checking for equality in two integers.

     * Came upon an issue with session user not being accessed correctly.
 Had been trying to fix the bug above and had deleted the variable that defines the session.user from the login function.
 Took some time to realise that the variable needed to be readded to redefine.
 [Test Driven](https://testdriven.io/blog/flask-sessions/#:~:text=A%20session%20is%20used%20to,the%20session%20will%20eventually%20expire.) was helpful to increase my understanding around session user and accessing session data.

     * When testing the responsiveness of the site, I found that the form pages e.g. add_hike, edit_hike, login, register, were'nt responsive on samll screen sizes.
 A quick search found a blog by Lindsay on [Medium](https://medium.com/@urchykli/nested-grids-using-bootstrap-8673b6bd7ec3)which indicated i'd forgotted to correctly nest the forms within bootstraps nested grid system.
 I also found [mdbootstrap](https://mdbootstrap.com/how-to/bootstrap/change-input-width#:~:text=Example%3A%20To%20change%20the%20width,form-outline%20element.) as it showed me how to easily ammedn width size of input elements in relation to parent element.

     * An issue in deployment occurred when testing the site whereby the data did not appear to be being stored in the database.
 An error was found in the __init__.py and env.py pages.
-The 'database_URL' variable should have matched the configuration variable 'DB_URl' that was set in Heroku.
+The variable called 'database_URL' should have matched the configuration variable 'DB_URl' that was set in Heroku, the values for both of these were correct.
 Once the correction was updated in the local IDE to match the key in heroku, the database was accessible and the deployed site was able to store data.
+This created another error- I then needed to login to Heroku in the local IDE command line.
+The password was copied and pasted from the API, this post on [Stack Overflow](https://stackoverflow.com/questions/68105084/not-able-to-log-in-to-heroku-account-from-command-line) was helpful in this case.
+    This appeared to get the app up and running but when i next logged in and atttempted to run the app locally, there was another SQLAlchemy error which appeared to indicate that the app was struggling to locate the database- on further investigation it was that i needed to `unset PGHOTADDR` so that the app could run on the correct host.

 - - -